-The temporary exhibition, entitled 25 lives seen through food, has been organised by the University of Hertfordshire as part of a research project to improve food security for older people.
-Visitors will be able to view a selection of photographs and videos collected during a research project with 25 households in the local area, as well as being able to interact with exhibits and contribute their own thoughts, experiences, photos and recipes.
+A temporary exhibition, entitled 25 lives seen through food, was been organised by the University of Hertfordshire as part of a research project to improve food security for older people.
+Visitors were able to view a selection of photographs and videos collected during a research project with 25 households in the local area, as well as being able to interact with exhibits and contribute their own thoughts, experiences, photos and recipes.

-The exhibition ties in with the University of Hertfordshire’s newly released research report exploring what retailers can do to improve the retail experience for older shoppers.
-For some older people living alone a trip to the supermarket may be the main opportunity for community interaction each week.
+The exhibition tied in with the University of Hertfordshire’s research report exploring what retailers can do to improve the retail experience for older shoppers.
+For some older people living alone, a trip to the supermarket may be the main opportunity for community interaction each week.
 The research report urges supermarkets to: